 This is Part 2 of "The Unit Economics of Healthcare Fintech" series.
 Part 1 covered deposit and card revenue streams.

-This isn't about adding lending as a separate business line.
-It's about understanding how healthcare cash flow data creates underwriting advantages that enable profitable credit products at scale—and why the path from deposits to credit determines the ultimate enterprise value of healthcare fintech platforms.
-As Niall Ferguson documents in The Ascent of Money, the evolution from basic deposit-taking to sophisticated credit products has historically driven the most significant value creation in financial services—the same pattern applies to healthcare fintech today.
+This is not about adding lending as a separate business line.
+It is about understanding how healthcare cash flow data creates underwriting advantages that enable profitable credit products at scale and why the path from deposits to credit determines the ultimate enterprise value of healthcare fintech platforms.
+As Niall Ferguson documents in The Ascent of Money, the evolution from basic deposit-taking to sophisticated credit products has historically driven the most significant value creation in financial services.
+The same pattern applies to healthcare fintech today.

 def analyze_practice_cash_flow_patterns(practice_deposits_18_months):